 The book of Amos is the third in a row of the twelve minor prophets whose books in the Dutch Bibles are at the end of the Old Testament.
 In the nine chapters of this book, the mighty voice of God to His people is heard through the mouth of Amos.
 Amos exposes the sin of the people.
 With razor-sharp precision and without fear of opposition he wields the sword of the Spirit.
 The knife goes to the bone.

 Amos will appeal to us in a special way.
-We will be impressed by an encounter with someone to whom, at first sight, nothing is impressive.
-He has a meaningless lineage, has an insignificant profession and has no special theological training.
+We will be impressed by an encounter with someone to whom, at first sight, nothing is impressive about him.
+He has a meaningless lineage, an insignificant profession and no special theological training.
 But, as so often, appearances are deceiving.
 If we connect to this impression of meaninglessness his powerful, fearless action, his unaffected language, devoid of any woolliness, his standing for the rights of God and his love for God’s people, we see in Amos a man after God’s heart.

-Amos is not only a preacher of judgment.
-He also speaks God’s words about the future He has for His people once they have converted to Him.
+Amos is not only a preacher of judgment, but also speaks God’s words about the future He has for His people once they have converted to Him.